Blog

 Conclusion

-Gamma knife surgery is a minimally invasive procedure that can be used to treat a variety of conditions in the brain aside from brain tumors, such as arteriovenous malformations, trigeminal neuralgia, acoustic neuromas, tremors, Parkinson’s disease, chronic pain and cranial nerve disorders.
-The treatment is a safe and effective option for many people and is expected to replace traditional surgery in the future.
+Gamma knife surgery is a minimally invasive radiosurgical procedure that can be employed to treat a variety of conditions in the brain aside from brain tumors, such as arteriovenous malformations, trigeminal neuralgia, acoustic neuromas, tremors, Parkinson’s disease, chronic pain, and cranial nerve disorders.
+The procedure is a subject of active research and development, with new indications such as autism and OCD being explored.
+The treatment is a safe and effective option for many people and may replace traditional surgery in the future in suitable scenarios.
 If you are considering gamma knife surgery, talk to your doctor to learn more about the procedure and whether it is right for you.

 Sources: